maybe-maeb/maybe-maeb/README.md

 ### 🔭 I'm currently working on
 - Manna Sonus: A multiplayer first-person horror game focused on sound, currently being solo-developed in Unity
-- A Bachelor's Degree in [Games, Interactive Media and Mobile Technology](https://www.boisestate.edu/gimm/) with a minor in Creative Writing from Boise State University.

 ### ⌨️ Languages/Frameworks I know
 - C#